OutSystems/docs-odc/src/eap/monitor-apps.md

 By default, you see the logs from the development stage.
 Apps generate logs to help you identify issues and determine the root cause of the problem.
 The list displays a maximum of 100 logs in descending order sorted by start date/time.

 At the top of the log list, you can set filters to narrow the scope of your results.
 You can filter by stage, app, severity, date/time, and free text.
 The logs include a detail page that shows the user, stack trace information if there is an error and the logs and activities related to the same request.

 <div class="info" markdown="1">

-Access the logs screen from **Portal** > **Logs**.
+Access the logs screen from **ODC Portal** > **Logs**.

 </div>

 The following screenshot shows Log entries for the current settings.

 ![Log entries](images/log-listing-pl.png)

 The following shows the stack trace error along with the related logs and activities for an error.

 ![Detail of a log](images/log-detail-pl.png)